First case of Omicron variant confirmed in Italy | english.lokmat.com

 "The genome was sequenced at ...
 Sacco Hospital in Milan from a positive sample taken from an individual coming from Mozambique.
 The patient and his family contacts are in good health," said the National Institute of Health on Saturday.

-The World Health Organization declared on Friday the latest variant B.1.1.529 of SARS-CoV-2 to be "of concern," its most serious level, and officially gave it the Greek name Omicron.
-The WHO has asked countries to enhance surveillance and sequencing efforts to fight the new variant.
+The World Health Organization (WHO) declared on Friday the latest variant B.1.1.529 of SARS-CoV-2 to be "of concern," its most serious level, and officially gave it the Greek name Omicron.
+The WHO has asked countries to enhance surveillance and sequencing efforts to fight the new variant, Xinhua news agency reported.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app